-Don’t wait until you are finished submitting your work.
-During the process offer samples of what you have to ensure you are both on the same page for what they expect you to deliver.
+With new clients and projects, don’t wait until you are finished submitting your work to get feedback.
+During the process offer samples of what you have completed so far to get the feedback you need, to ensure you are on the right track.

 If you wait until the end the person may need changes or reject the work altogether because there was a miscommunication.

 There’s nothing worse than excuses for not delivering on time.
 People expect their projects to be completed on time.
 Keep in mind they may have a deadline for the work you’re completing.

 It’s good practice to account for issues you’re unaware of when setting a deadline.
 In other words, if you need two weeks to complete a project, ask for two-and-a-half weeks, and deliver in two.

 Make Sure The Customer Is Always Satisfied:

 You may encounter people that are hard to work with.
 Do your best to avoid confrontation which can lead to a dispute and bad feedback that will hurt your ratings.

 It’s better to do what it takes to get the job done and then avoid future projects with that customer.
 It’s easier to work through the process now than trying to explain the bad feedback to every new prospect interested in hiring you.

 Think of every customer as one that has a lot of influence.
 Therefore, you want to deliver quality work and give the customer more than what they expected.